Table of Contents

 Generalized linear models (GLM)

-A model for outcomes numeric, ordinal, or categorical in nature.
+A model for outcomes such as continuous, binary, binomial, count, positive continuous, or rate data.
 Take the concepts described for OLS and generalize them for \(Y\), where \(Y\) belongs to the (mostly) exponential family.
 OLS is a special case of GLM.
+Ordinal and nominal categorical outcome models are related extensions, but they are not typical single-response GLMs.

 Examples of canonical link functions: